elastic/kibana/src/legacy/core_plugins/ui_metric/README.md

 By storing these metrics and their counts as key-value pairs, we can add more metrics without having to worry about exceeding the 1000-field soft limit in Elasticsearch.

+// TODO: Clarify that colons are NOT allowed in metric names or app types possibly reject request in trackUiMetric; disallow commas too?